-- characterize the general shape of the water table, and develop a preliminary assessment of shallow groundwater flow patterns at the site. - assess the hydraulic characteristics of the materials screened by the wells. - determine the presence/absence of MGP-related constituents dissolved in groundwater and if present, whether they are at a concentration in excess of NYSDEC Class GA Standards.
+- Characterize the general shape of the water table and develop a preliminary assessment of overburden groundwater flow patterns at the study area. - Assess the hydraulic characteristics of the materials screened by the wells. - Determine the presence/absence of MGP-related constituents dissolved in groundwater and, if present, at what concentrations.

-The approach to address each of these objectives is briefly discussed below.
-Details of the groundwater investigation are presented in Table 1 and the proposed monitoring well locations are shown on Figure 2.
+This section discusses the approach to address each of these objectives.
+The proposed monitoring well locations are shown on Figure 1.

-3.2 Groundwater Flow Patterns/Hydraulic Characteristics
+4.1 Groundwater Flow Patterns/Hydraulic Characteristics

-The groundwater flow patterns and hydraulic characteristics beneath the site will be evaluated by:
+The groundwater flow patterns and hydraulic characteristics beneath the study area will be evaluated by:

-- installing and developing four overburden water-table monitoring wells, using the methods described in the FSP. - performing specific-capacity tests on the new monitoring wells during low-flow sampling (discussed below), if subsurface conditions allow. - conducting two comprehensive fluid-level measurement rounds from all new wells.
+- Installing and developing four overburden monitoring wells (as also mentioned under the Soil Investigation) using the methods described in the FSP (Appendix A). - Performing specific-capacity tests on the new monitoring wells during low-flow sampling (discussed below), if subsurface conditions allow. - Conducting two comprehensive fluid-level measurement rounds from the four new wells.